 Do not play sports or do other intense physical activities until you have seen a doctor and been diagnosed.

-- ACL reconstruction: In this procedure, surgeons use a graft (a tendon taken from another part of your body or from a deceased donor) to replace your torn ligament.
+- In this procedure, surgeons use a graft (a tendon taken from another part of your body or from a deceased donor) to replace your torn ACL.

-- The orthopedics program at Rush is consistently ranked among the best in the country by U.S. News & World Report.
+- Nationally recognized orthopedic care: The orthopedics program at Rush University Medical Center is ranked No. 5 in the nation by U.S. News & World Report.

-- The Orthopedic Building gives patients one convenient place to go for ACL care.
+- Convenient care: You can receive complete care for a torn ACL at any of our locations.
 You can see an orthopedic specialist, get your imaging tests, have outpatient procedures and go through rehabilitation — all under one roof.